Computation of the taut, the veering and the Teichm\"uller polynomials: The maximal free abelian cover

-A choice of the spanning tree $Y$ of the 1-skeleton of $X$ not only determines the fundamental domain $\mathcal{F}$ for the action of $H$ on $\THab$, but also gives an easy way to find a presentation for $\pi_1(\mathcal{T}^\ast)$, and hence for $H$, in terms of elements of~$F$.
+A choice of the spanning tree $Y$ of the dual graph~$X$ not only determines the fundamental domain $\mathcal{F}$ for the action of $H$ on $\Tab$, but also gives an easy way to find a presentation for $\pi_1(\mathcal{D})$, and hence for~$H$, in terms of elements of~$F$.

-By $F_Y$ we denote the subset of $F$ consisting of triangles dual to the edges of $Y$.
-Let

-be the branch equations matrix for the transverse taut triangulation $(\mathcal{T},\alpha)$ of~$M$.
-We define the map obtained from~$B$ by deleting the rows corresponding to the triangles in~$F_Y$.
-The group $H_1(M;\zz)$ is isomorphic to the cokernel of $B_Y$.
-This follows from the fact that $\mathcal{T}^\ast$ is a deformation retract of $\mathcal{T}$ and $B_Y$ is the boundary map from the 2-chains to the 1-chains of the 2-complex obtained from $\mathcal{T}^\ast$ by contracting $Y$ to a point.

-Recall that the group $H$ is constructed by adding $k\geq 0$ relations to a finite presentation of $H_1(M;\zz)$ and then quotienting out the torsion subgroup.
-We can represent each such relation by a simplicial 1-cycle $c_i$ in $X$.
-Let~$(B|C)$ be the matrix $B$ augmented by $k$ columns $c_i$.
-To emphasise that~$H$ corresponds to the torsion-free part of the group obtained by adding the relations $C= \lbrace c_1, \ldots, c_k\rbrace $ we write

-\begin{lemma} Let $H=H^C$ be a free abelian quotient of $H_1(M;\zz)$ of rank~$r$.
-Fix a spanning tree $Y$ of $X$.
-Let $\mathcal{F}$ be the fundamental domain for the action of $H$ on $\THab$ determined by $Y$.
-Denote by $(B|C)_Y$ the matrix obtained from $(B|C)$ by deleting the rows corresponding to the triangles in~$F_Y$.
-Let be the Smith normal form of $(B|C)_Y$.
-Then there exists a basis of $H$ such that the $H$-pairing of $f \in F \bez F_Y$ relative to $\mathcal{F}$ is given by the vector built from the last~$r$ entries of the column $U(f)$. \end{lemma} \begin{proof} The cokernel of $(B|C)_Y$ is isomorphic to the quotient of $H_1(M;\zz)$ obtained by imposing extra relations $c_i=0$ for $i=1,\ldots, k$.
-Since $S$ is the Smith normal form of $(B|C)_Y$ and satisfies